mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 ## Introduction

 In the competitive world of e-commerce, efficient customer support is crucial for a company's reputation and customer retention.
-Our recent project involved deploying a cost-effective AI solution to improve this efficiency.
 Our recent project involved deploying a SearchAI Retrieval-Augmented Generation (RAG) solution for a client.
 This solution uses advanced language models to understand customer questions and provide relevant answers from our vast knowledge base.
 This cutting-edge technology allowed our customer service agents to deliver timely and precise responses, significantly improving the overall customer experience.
 However, despite the impressive accuracy of the model, we encountered a sharp increase in the generative AI operational costs.
 Here’s an in-depth look at our journey, the challenges we faced, and the solutions that helped us strike a balance between cost-efficiency and accuracy.

 ## The Challenge